overextended/overextended.github.io/docs/ox_lib/Zones/Client.md

 ```

 ## Zone creation script

 Similarly to PolyZone, there is a zone creation script included.

 To use it use the `/zone` with `poly`, `box` or `sphere` as args.

 Available controls will be displayed on the right side.

-Once saved you will find the created zone details in created_zones.lua withn ox_lib
+Once saved you will find the created zone details in created_zones.lua within ox_lib